Intersectionalities of Automated Decision-Making and Race/ Ethnicity

 Dr Karaitiana Taiuru, University of Otago

-I think it’s so important that we’re having these conversations around the world in different places in different lands by different people, because the specifics of the way in which so many of the technologies and automated decision-making systems that we’re engaging with are applied in different kinds of racial and ethnic constructs and contexts, but I also believe that the struggles to resist the way in which we are being kind of further captured and dehumanised by automated systems, is some of the most important pressing civil human and sovereign rights in the world.
-And for those of us who feel compelled to respond to these concerns and to talk about these things, I just want to acknowledge how incredibly difficult it is to do that work in the face of trillions of dollars and currencies that are poured around the world by the tech sector into narratives about the liberatory possibilities and promise of these technologies.
+So, let me just start by saying that I have just a handful of slides that, not very many, but just enough to kind of get us going in a bit of a conversation So while I’m working to get these started here can you see just the slides?
+And not the whole computer background too?
+All right, great.
+I think it’s so important that we’re having these conversations around the world in different places in different lands by different people, because the specifics of the way in which so many of the technologies and automated decision-making systems that we’re engaging with are applied in different kinds of racial and ethnic constructs and contexts, but I also believe that the the struggles to resist the way in which we are being kind of further captured and dehumanised by automated systems, is some of the most important pressing civil human and sovereign rights in the world. nd for those of us who feel compelled to respond to these concerns and to talk about these things, I just want to acknowledge how incredibly difficult it is to do that work in the face of trillions of dollars and currencies that are poured around the world by the tech sector into narratives about the liberatory possibilities and promise of these technologies.
 And i think that many of us in our respective communities see different things, and this is one of the reasons why scholars of race and ethnicity really must continue to be, and indigenous studies, gender studies, sexuality, really need to be at the forefront of these conversations, because i think we ask different questions coming out of the kind of historical, political, social, economic, context of our work, than makers of technology or people who are kind of techno solutionists, are kind of embroiled in the techno utopianism.
 So, it’s from that vantage point that I’m joining this conversation with you today.
 So let me also share with you, because last summer in the United States a man named George Floyd was murdered by police officers in Minnesota, and he was one of many, many, many thousands, hundreds of thousands of black people, African Americans who have been murdered by the state, or whose lives have been kind of disregarded by the state, in these kind of very extremely brutal ways, and the uprising in the united states and around the world, and we are grateful for the solidarity of people around the world who still recognise the struggle of black people in the United States, brought about kind of a moment where for us in our centre at UCLA, there were many questions by people in the tech sector in particular, who were even, outside this the specifics of their jobs were asking about their responsibility and what they needed to know, or what they should be thinking about at the intersection of race and technology.
 So, I put this slide together, kind of in memoriam of not only Mr Floyd but all of the scholars of colour; black scholars in particular of the United States, who’ve been writing at the intersection of race and technology for many years.

 Indeed, years before I started writing about algorithms specifically, who were trying to re-narrate and animate a different set of concerns and conversations about the stakes of power and how the kind of uneven ways in which power is enacted upon vulnerable people around the world, and in this country.
 So these are people that i just think, you know, i invite you, if you are interested and can think about things that you can pick up from their work to take into your work, these are people that i think are working in a variety of different spaces from sociology to black studies, communications, computer science, African American studies, black studies, American studies, but who are all of us who are thinking about race and power and technology, and i think that there are, we’re situated in different eras in history, but i think our work and this kind of collective body of work that’s emerging, what it signals to me is that no one person is really kind of carrying all the water on all this.
 Together we are trying to build a paradigm and shift a paradigm, at this moment.
 So, I just invite you to know about these scholars as well.
 All right, so what are some of the stakes, and I’m really just going to contour some of the things that i think could be a bit of a frame for my colleagues to also hang more evidence upon from your work as well, to think about what are the pointed ways in which we see race and ethnicity used and kind of weaponised in hierarchical power structures of control on people of colour continuously, in a in an incredibly kind of normative way that goes unquestioned.
 Of course, let me just definitionally say, i mean i can’t as a black studies professor i need to say that these constructs around race, at least in the U.S context, are really, when we think about race we’re talking about a system of power, and the way that system of power in the United States works is, it’s a hierarchical power based on a binary and that binary is kind of predicated upon Europeanity at the top.
 Also, you could think of it as kind of all the ways in which a construct of whiteness gets made and people petitioned to be recognised.
 So many people from many parts of the world who are ethnically connected to different nations or kind of ethnically defined also seek to locate their ethnicity within this racial binary of power in the United States that puts Europeanaity at the top, or whiteness kind of at the top, and people petitioning to be to be recognised through that power lens.
 And you know it relies upon blackness, black people, Africanness, as it’s polar in that power structure in order to determine kind of the distribution of goods and services who labours, and who receives the benefit of labour.
 Who is enslaved and who controls.